 Formative assessments help teachers determine how well a student is learning a concept or subject during the teaching process and to provide feedback.
 They are used to determine if a topic needs to be retaught or if further instruction is needed on a concept.
 In a classroom, this type of assessment may look like questioning, conferencing, peer/teacher evaluation, exit tickets, portfolio checks, quizzes and self-evaluation.

-Summative assessments are used during and after a concept is taught to evaulate student mastery.
-These types of assessments may look like student-designed labs, performance tasks, portfolio reviews and demonstrations.
+Summative assessments are used during and after a concept is taught to evaluate student mastery.
+These types of assessments may look like student-designed labs, performance tasks, portfolio reviews, demonstrations.
+SOLs and final exams.

 These assessments evaluate student performance by a set of criteria administered across a wide population.